suposk/aspnet-security-api-sample/V3.0/README.md

 5. Select **Security reader**, and click **Add**.

-Repeat this action for each user in the organization that is authorized to use applications that call the Microsoft Graph security API.
+Repeat this action for each user in the organization that is not a member of the *Security Administrator* role and authorized to use applications that call the Microsoft Graph security API.
 Currently, this permission cannot be granted to security groups.

 > **Note:** For more details about the authorization flow, read [Authorization and the Microsoft Graph Security API](https://developer.microsoft.com/en-us/graph/docs/concepts/security-authorization).